 The human body hosts a party of microorganisms — and millions of microorganisms are invited in the first year of life.
-This is because infants are born nearly sterile and with minimal gut bacteria in their microbiome.
+This is because infants with minimal gut bacteria in their microbiome.
 More research is finding that a baby’s first few months of life is a critical time period for their healthy microbiome development.

 What’s a “Microbiome”?

 The human microbiome is the genetic material of all microbiota that live on and inside the body.
 The vast majority of microbiota reside in the gut, mainly in the large intestine.
 Our microbiome helps us digest and metabolize food, regulates and maintains our immune system, synthesizes important vitamins in our body, and protects us against pathogens.
 Interestingly, there is growing evidence that the gut microbiome influences certain developments in the brain, including cognitive and emotional/social development.
 Infants are born with a very immature microbiome and immune system that are in need of development.